mikpaszkowski/simple-java-antlr-refactor-tool/README.md

 #### Options

 - `--help`: Check the details of how to use the application through running a JAR file.
-- `--CLI`: Run the application in CLI (Command-Line Interface) mode.
+- `--GUI`: Run the application in GUI (Graphical User Interface) mode.
 - `--transformType="<type>"`: Specify the transformation type.
 Available types: `renameMethod`, `renameClass`, `moveMethod`.
 - `--fileName="<path>"`: Specify the input Java file path.
 - `--sourceClass="<name>"`: Specify the source class name.